italia/Satosa-Saml2Spid/README-Python-Dev.md

 4. Freeze the changes with the command `docker container commit satosa-saml2spid`.
 5. Stop and then restart the container.

-At the end of the procedure, you will have created a new updated image with the required dependency.
+At the end of the procedure, you will find the required dependency as part of your container.

 ### Options 4.2: Create a new image Dockerfile